 Graduate students working toward master's degrees in speech-language pathology may provide clinical services under the supervision of certified, licensed faculty members at SLU.

-There are five components to the clinic: speech and language, audiology, early childhood language and literacy, international adoption services, and community outreach.
+There are five components to the clinic: speech and language, audiology, early childhood language and literacy, aural rehabilitation and community outreach.

 Diagnostic and treatment services include: